7 OBVIOUS BEGINNER MISTAKES IN YOUR VIDEO GAME HUD

 Speaking of rainbows – thoughtless color choice can make a monochrome wireframe unravel before your eyes in-game.
 Let’s make the colors work for us, not against us.

 Try to only have one “Hot-Action” color, a color that is meant to specifically draw the eye.
 This Hot-Color can be used for everything from highlight states to titles and other important interactions.
-Even if the color palette for the UI is kaleidoscopic, make sure the Hot-Action color is consistently and purposefully used through the entire game.
+Even if the color palette for your UI is kaleidoscopic, make sure the Hot-Action color is consistently and purposefully used through the entire game.

 As a general rule of thumb, try not to make your entire HUD red.
-Yes, there are professional exceptions to this rule, but it is also exceptionally challenging to work without red for concepts like cooldowns, iconography (blood vs. poison vs. water vs. oil), alerts, etc.
+Yes, there are professional exceptions to this rule, but it is also exceptionally challenging to work without red for concepts like cooldowns, iconography (blood vs. poison vs. water vs. oil), alerts, etc. Whether you’re junior or Senior, give yourself more opportunities than handicaps.

 YOU MADE SOME REAL UNSEXY MATH

 Sometimes a UI is called a GUI, or Graphical User Interface – emphasis on the Graphical.
 Plain numerators, denominators and text strings simply will not do.
+Remember, the emphasis is on UI Artist.

 Is there a more interesting execution for the information you’re providing?
 Instead of numbers, what about a meter, a toggle light, haptic-feedback, a voice-line?
 What can you represent sensually that will make it easier (not more obtuse!) for the user to comprehend in a wild moment of gameplay?
 Can you combine multiple ideas to make the feedback even stronger?

-See if you can push these concepts even further.
+See if you can push these UI UX concepts even further.
 Can you show a Mech’s 5 stats in a Pentagonal Radar Chart?
-Wouldn’t the timeline be much more emotional as a scrolling trail of polaroids with the events hand-written on the bottom?
+Wouldn’t the timeline be much more emotional as a scrolling trail of polaroid with the events hand-written on the bottom?
 If critical hits can get special treatment, what if we also scale down the size of the font based on how much damage the armor mitigated?
 Information design is worldbuilding!

 YOU'RE CLUMPING OR SPACING TOO MUCH